 Thank you for your interest in a charitable contribution from Nelson Treehouse and Supply.

 To be considered for a contribution, you must be a non-profit organization.
 Because of the costs and logistics involved in building a custom-designed home in the trees, we do not provide donations of full treehouses.

 We strongly believe in and have a long history of supporting the community around us through charitable activities.
 However, because we are a small, family-owned business, and because of the tremendous number of inquiries we receive, we cannot fulfill every request.

 In the continued spirit of goodwill, we have made the decision to support several local organizations with whom we have a special kinship.
-Recipients of our charitable contributions for 2017 and 2018 have already been selected.
+Recipients of our charitable contributions for 2019 have already been selected.

 What is Treehouse Resort and Spa?
 And how can I plan a visit?

 Treehouse Resort and Spa will be a destination retreat located in the beautiful Pacific Northwest and centered on holistic wellness, play, and relaxation.
 The resort is not yet open to the public.
 For more information, please visit treehouseresortandspa.com.